-CALAFCO Board of Directors virtual meeting - 4/30
+- CALAFCO Legislative Committee virtual meeting - 3/26 - CALAFCO Board of Directors virtual meeting 4/30

 The CALAFCO 2021 Calendar of Events can be found on the CALAFCO website.

 As we continue to face both known and unknown challenges, your CALAFCO Board and Staff wish all of you to stay safe and be healthy.
 We thank you for your continued dedicated service to the communities you serve.
 Be well.